Disconnect to Reconnect

 There is a lot of research that shows that kids who have healthy attachments go on to have healthy relationships.
 They do better socially and in school as they grow up.

-Technology and screens may keep people distracted and entertained however they do not meet the hard-wired human need for connection and attachment
+Technology and screens may keep people distracted and entertained however they do not meet the hard-wired human need for connection and attachment.

-Attachment: A connection for life
+Attachment: A Connection for Life

-The importance of attachment in brain development
+The Importance of Attachment in brain Development

 I – nterests

-When children are involved in screen free activities that interest them they are able to learn more effectively.
+When children are involved in screen-free activities that interest them they are able to learn more effectively.
 We know that children are naturally curious and allowing for free, unstructured play helps them to develop their imagination and creativity.
-Opportunities for creativity promote a child’s physical, emotional, social, cognitive and speech and language development
+Opportunities for creativity promote a child’s physical, emotional, social, cognitive, and speech and language development.

-Parents and caregivers can encourage and support their child’s interests in a variety of ways such as: find books on their special interest at the library and read them together and ask questions (this encourages critical thinking and demonstrates support to the child)
+Parents and caregivers can encourage and support their child’s interests in a variety of ways such as: find books on their special interest at the library and read them together and ask questions (this encourages critical thinking and demonstrates support to the child).

-Tips on nurturing your child’s curiousity
+Tips on Nurturing your Child’s Curiosity

-Encouraging your child’s sense of humour
+Encouraging your Child’s Sense of Humour

 M – odel

-So when it comes to screen time, it’s important for moms and dads to have healthy digital media habits too.
+For most children, the most important role models are their parents and caregivers so when it comes to screen time, it’s important for them to have healthy digital media habits too!